10 Best Lord of the Rings Board Games 2024

 Should you buy Middle-Earth Quest?

 If you’re looking for an open-world adventure, I recommend Middle-Earth Quest.
-It has a unique story to tell, it lets you explore it as you like, and it provides epic quests and battles.
+It has a unique story to tell, lets you explore it as you like, and provides epic quests and battles.

-The entry point is rather high, so it’s more of a gamer’s game or a collectors’ item these days.
+The entry point is rather high, so it’s more of a gamer’s game or a collectors’ item than a family-friendly title.
+But it will reward you for the time you invest in it.

 4. Lord of the Rings: The Confrontation